vscode-restructuredtext/docs/articles/configuration.rst

    * If it is ``""``, then docutils is used to render the preview page.
-   * If it is a valid folder, then ``conf.py`` from that folder is used by Sphinx to render the preview page.
+   * If it is a valid folder, then ``conf.py`` from that folder is used by Esbonio to render the preview page.
    * If it is not set, then this extension shows a list of options before generating a preview page.